livz/livz.github.io/_tips/Debug-kernel-panic.md

 ## Overview

-This post goes step by step through the process of _**debugging a kernel panic on MacOS Sierra**_ across a network connection.
+This post goes step by step through the process of _**debugging a kernel panic on macOS Sierra**_ across a network connection.
 The general process is described at length for different configurations in [Technical Note TN2118](https://developer.apple.com/library/content/technotes/tn2004/tn2118.html).
-We'll use a MacOS host to act as the _**core dump server**_  and a MacOS guest virtual machine client - _**the debugee**_.
+We'll use a macOS host to act as the _**core dump server**_  and a macOS guest virtual machine client - _**the debugee**_.

 For building and loading a kernel extension, check the [previous tip](http://craftware.xyz/tips/Building-kernel-extension.html).